AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 ## Overview {#overview}

-This document provides an overview of the data privacy and opt-out requests that you can send to Audience Manager through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) and the **[!DNL Privacy Service API]**.
+This document provides an overview of managing individual data privacy and opt-out requests that you can send to Audience Manager through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) and the **[!DNL Privacy Service API]**.

-These tools allow you to send data privacy requests in compliance with GDPR and CCPA.
+These tools allow you to send consumer data privacy requests made under GDPR and CCPA.

 Before reading this article, we recommend going through the [GDPR Glossary](../data-security-and-privacy/aam-gdpr-glossary.md) and [CCPA Glossary](aam-ccpa-glossary.md), to better understand the terminology used here.

-You can submit individual requests to access and delete customer data from Audience Manager, in two ways:
+You can submit individual requests to access and delete consumer data from Audience Manager, in two ways:

 * Through the [Privacy Service UI](https://gdprui.cloud.adobe.io/).
 See the documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html#!api-specification/markdown/narrative/tutorials/privacy_service_tutorial/privacy_service_ui_tutorial.md).
 * Through the  **[!DNL Privacy Service API]**.
 See the documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html#!api-specification/markdown/narrative/tutorials/privacy_service_tutorial/privacy_service_api_tutorial.md) and the API reference [here](https://www.adobe.io/apis/experiencecloud/gdpr/api-reference.html#!acpdr/swagger-specs/privacy-service.yaml).

-When sending data privacy requests, you can submit any Audience Manager identifiers (IDs), as described in the **[Audience Manager Identifiers](data-privacy-ids.md)** section, along with their respective namespace IDs (data source IDs).
+When sending individual data privacy requests, you can submit any Audience Manager identifiers (IDs), as described in the **[Audience Manager Identifiers](data-privacy-ids.md)** section, along with their respective namespace IDs (data source IDs).

 The [Privacy Service](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html) supports two types of requests: data access and data deletion requests.

 ## Data Access Requests {#access-data}

-You can send data access requests through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html#!api-specification/markdown/narrative/tutorials/privacy_service_tutorial/privacy_service_ui_tutorial.md)) or by calling the [!DNL Privacy Service API] (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html) and [!DNL API] reference [here](https://www.adobe.io/apis/experiencecloud/gdpr/api-reference.html#!acpdr/swagger-specs/privacy-service.yaml)).
+You can send individual data access requests through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html#!api-specification/markdown/narrative/tutorials/privacy_service_tutorial/privacy_service_ui_tutorial.md)) or by calling the [!DNL Privacy Service API] (documentation [here](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html) and [!DNL API] reference [here](https://www.adobe.io/apis/experiencecloud/gdpr/api-reference.html#!acpdr/swagger-specs/privacy-service.yaml)).

 The [Privacy Service UI](https://gdprui.cloud.adobe.io/) allows you to create new job requests either by using the [!UICONTROL Request Builder] or by uploading a [!DNL JSON] file.

 To see what a valid [!DNL JSON] file looks like, you can [download a sample JSON](../data-security-and-privacy/assets/access_request.json).

-We understand your commitment to honoring your data privacy customer requests within 30 days of reception.
-For that reason, we try to process your data access request as soon as possible.
+We understand your commitment to honoring your data privacy customer requests within the time period set by the legislation.

 ## Data Deletion Requests{#delete-data}